sackjantina/cyber-resources/README.md

 [Back to Top](#)

-* ***Hacking: The Art of Exploitation*** by Jon Erickson
+- ***Hacking: The Art of Exploitation*** by Jon Erickson

 ### Labs

 [Back to Top](#)

-* [NPS Labtainers](https://nps.edu/web/c3o/labtainers) - Naval Postgraduate School's docker framework that they use for their MS in cyber security degree
+- [NPS Labtainers](https://nps.edu/web/c3o/labtainers) - Naval Postgraduate School's docker framework that they use for their MS in cyber security degree

-* [OTW Wargames](https://overthewire.org/wargames/) - Over The Wire Wargames.
+- [OTW Wargames](https://overthewire.org/wargames/) - Over The Wire Wargames.
 A bunch of SSH servers with capture-the-flag like challenges to do.
 Start with Bandit and work your way up.

-* [HTB](https://www.hackthebox.eu/) - Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field.
+- [HTB](https://www.hackthebox.eu/) - Hack The Box is an online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field.

 ### Learning

 [Back to Top](#)

+> ### Reverse-Engineering
+>

+> ### Web
+>

+> ### Networking
+>

 <!-- End List-->